Metformin is a popular medication to treat type 2 diabetes and Polycystic Ovarian Syndrome (PCOS).

 Some people prefer to seek out a natural metformin alternative to help manage their health conditions.

 Several potentially effective natural metformin alternatives include inositol, berberine, N-acetyl-cysteine, cinnamon, and curcumin.

-You should always consult with your healthcare provider before stopping any prescription medications, as these natural metformin alternatives might not be effective for everyone.
+You should always consult with your healthcare provider before stopping any prescription medications, as these natural metformin substitutes might not be effective for everyone.

-In addition, supplements aren’t regulated by the FDA like medications are, so you should exercise caution when choosing a supplement that makes bold health claims.
+In addition, supplements aren’t regulated by the FDA like medications are.
+Therefore, you should exercise caution when choosing a supplement that makes bold health claims.